Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Introduction

-Typically a variety of models --- process-based, machine learning (ML) and statistical models --- have been used to predict key ecosystem variables such as soil moisture \citep{fang2018value}, hydrological flow \citep{kratzert2019towards_og}, stream temperature \citep{rahmani2021deep,weierbach2022stream}, and lake temperature \citep{willard_daily_2022}, which otherwise would be unavailable at the spatial and temporal scales needed for environmental decision-making \citep{lovett_who_2007}.
 Traditionally, water resources modeling in unmonitored sites has relied on the regionalization of process-based models.
 Regionalization techniques relate the parameter values of a model calibrated to the data of a monitored site to the inherent characteristics of the unmonitored site \citep{seibert1999regionalisation,razavi2013streamflow,yang2019transferability}.
 However, large uncertainties and mixed success have prevented process-based model regionalization from being widely employed in hydrological analysis and design \citep{wagener2006parameter,bastola2008regionalisation,prieto2019flow}.
 A major issue that makes process-based model calibration and regionalization difficult is the complex relationships between model parameters (e.g. between soil porosity and soil depth in rainfall-runoff models) \citep{oudin2008spatial,kratzert2019benchmarking}, which leads to the problem of equifinality \citep{beven2001equifinality} where different parameter values or model structures are equally capable of reproducing a similar hydrological outcome.
 Additionally, process models require significant amounts of site-specific data collection and computational power for calibration and benchmarking, which is expensive to generate across diverse regions of interest.